wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 - [ ] Refactor the styling of events in ui-react since a lot of html / styling is duplicated (for example eventTypeBadgeVariant or eventTypeConfig)

+  - [ ] Fix white font in the node detail modal
+  - [ ] show the NID in the events list

+- outer node id should be reflected in the graph as a parent relation ship maybe?

 ## BUGS / issues

 - [x] Weird issues where a task gets cancelled and no redis events are received